Key Quote

 RAD — PROGRESS

 This soliloquy marks Beatrice's most significant emotional progression — she consciously chooses to abandon the defensive wit that has shielded her from vulnerability.
 The phrase 'maiden pride' acknowledges that her resistance to love was partly pride — the same flaw the play associates with male honour.
-Her willingness to recognise and discard it shows self-awareness that most characters in the play never achieve.
+Her willingness to recognise and discard it shows self-awarenessself-awareness — Conscious knowledge of one's own character and motivations that most characters in the play never achieve.

 Key Words